Answers to all those burning questions about the pub and hiring the venue.

 Please note we do not have a backline.

-Load in is usually around 4-5pm with sound-check around 5-6pm and show around 8pm.
+Load in is usually around 4-5pm with sound-check around 5-6pm with doors usually open at 7.30 for a 8pm start.

-Load in MUST be down the driveway and through the courtyard and rear fire escape, NOT through the bars.
-See picture below.
+Step-free Load is via the driveway and through the courtyard and rear fire escape, NOT through the bars.

 Note: due to a major development around us there is now NO parking available on site